– AD –

 Cardiopulmonary resuscitation (CPR) training is much more than just learning a technique.
 It is a practical tool that enables you to respond quickly in a critical situation, often within the first few minutes when every second can affect a victim’s chances of survival.
 You will be able to respond correctly at the right time and make a difference.

 Being trained not only helps you develop essential reflexes but also allows you to remain calm and have the confidence needed to act effectively before emergency services arrive.
-Even though emergency equipment and communication technologies are evolving rapidly, the presence of someone capable of performing the right actions on-site at the right time remains irreplaceable.
-Investing a few hours in CPR training means increasing your ability to protect your family, hiking friends, or even a stranger when every minute truly counts.
+Even as emergency equipment and communication technologies evolve rapidly, the presence of someone capable of performing the right actions on-site at the right time remains irreplaceable.
+Investing a few hours to take a CPR course as a family is truly worth it.
+In the event of a cardiac arrest, stroke, or medical emergency, every family member—even a child who knows the right steps—can make a difference and help save the life of a parent or loved one.

 Rock St-Pierre